rochoa85/PepFun2/README.md

 `conda activate pepfun2.0`

-**NOTE 1**: After installing Modeller, add the academic license key in the file suggested.
-The license can be acquired in the Modeller website: https://salilab.org/modeller/registration.html
+**NOTE 1**: After installing Modeller, add the academic license key in the suggested file.
+The license can be acquired at the Modeller website: https://salilab.org/modeller/registration.html

 Now in the environment, PepFun and the remaining packages can be easilly installed using the `setup.py` with:
 ```Bash